Kometa-Team/Kometa/docs/pmm/guides/order.md

         sort_title: "%&'Collection 2"
     ```

 You will often see users using sort titles such as `+++++++_My Collection` or `!010_My Collection` in order to force a specific order of collections.
-Whilst it may not seem logical at a glance, the ASCII sort order allows a lot of fleixibility for power users to be able to tailor the ordering of collections.
+Whilst it may not seem logical at a glance, the ASCII sort order allows a lot of flexibility for power users to be able to tailor the ordering of collections.

 ### Kometa Default Collection Sorting